Open Access at HZB

 What if I hand in the specimen copy electronically?

 The voucher copy shows the version in which the publication actually took place.
 For uploading, however, an electronic (pdf) version, which the authors have obtained themselves, is required - the secondary publication law allows this.
 This author's version should, of course, be identical in content to the published version, but it must not be exactly the same as the publisher's version.
-An exception are Gold Open Access articles, which are not stored on the institute's server.
-These are freely accessible at any time via the publishers and search engines with their DOI.

 So the published publisher version and the Green Open Access version are different?